 How to Be Your Own Bank

 The second step is choosing a vehicle from which to become your own banker.
-You see, when it comes to being your own bank, specific vehicles work better than others.
+You see, when it comes to being your own bank, specific financial vehicles work better than others.
 You do not have to choose life insurance as your own personal bank, but we have found it to be the most beneficial option for the reasons we list below.

 Choosing from among the highest rated life insurance companies provides you with a stable foundation to build from.
 Many of these carriers are mutual insurance companies, that have been around for over 150 years.

-The bottom line is, your life insurance is not an investment, but a savings vehicle that acts as your “Safe Bucket”.
+In contrast to the high risk associated with Wall St, your life insurance is not an investment, but a savings vehicle that acts as your “Safe Bucket”.
 It provides you with a solid financial foundation to transact your own personal financing from, that is separate from Wall Street and big banks.

 Your policy should be designed to create early high cash value growth.These “banking” type policies are not focused on death benefit, but on cash accumulation.